 This course goes for a broad framework approach, teaching its candidates how to analyze and integrate material ESG factors into their day-to-day investment roles.
 It is designed for investment professionals in all roles, from asset management to sales and distribution, as well as students seeking a career in the investment sector.

 The Certificate in ESG Investing is also recognized by the UN PRI (Principles for Responsible Investment), a leading proponent of responsible investment.
 Although supported (but not part of) United Nations (UN), UN PRI is an independent, non-profit organization that seeks to encourage investors to use responsible investment to enhance returns and better manage business risks.

-With its first exams available in UK since December 2019, CFA UK has expanded the ESG course’s availability to 9 other European countries: Switzerland, Finland, Netherlands, Germany, Luxembourg, Ireland, France, Spain and Denmark – we expect there are further plans to launch in additional markets in the near future.
-Since its launch, the ESG certification has already registered more than 5,000 registrations.
+With its first exams available in UK since December 2019, CFA UK has expanded the ESG course’s availability to 9 other European countries: Switzerland, Finland, Netherlands, Germany, Luxembourg, Ireland, France, Spain and Denmark – we expect there are further plans to launch in additional markets in the near future, especially since it will transition to CFA Institute’s portfolio of programs.

 The Certificate in ESG Investing:

 - is designed to equip investment professionals with a base knowledge and skillset to integrate ESG factors into the investment process.
 With no formal entry criteria, it is suitable for a broad range of financial services professionals (not just investment-related) who are keen to understand ESG issues;